11 Amazing Facts About the Nipple

 2. NIPPLES CAN POKE IN OR OUT.

 Not all nipples point jauntily outward.
 Men's and women's nipples can be inverted, essentially pointing inward.
-In the worst-case scenario, "the skin adheres to itself and has to peel open to [turn outward] initially, and [that] can be painful," Constance Chen, a board-certified plastic surgeon and clinical assistant professor of plastic surgery at Weill Cornell Medical College in New York, tells Mental Floss.
+In the worst-case scenario, "the skin adheres to itself and has to peel open to initially, and can be painful," Constance Chen, a board-certified plastic surgeon and clinical assistant professor of plastic surgery at Weill Cornell Medical College in New York, tells Mental Floss.
 For most women, however, an inverted nipple causes neither pain nor prevents breastfeeding with proper technique or nipple shields.

 3. SOME PEOPLE HAVE EXTRA NIPPLES.